till-varoquaux/otf/CONTRIBUTING.rst

 We use `tox <https://tox.wiki/en/latest/>`__ and `poetry <https://python-poetry.org/>`__ to manage dependencies.
-You can run the tests from the project direcotry (on a machine where tox and python 3.10 are already installed) by calling:
+You can run the tests from the project directory (on a machine where tox and python 3.10 are already installed) by calling:

 .. code:: bash